-Prairie chickens were once abundant in North America, with millions clucking and pecking their way across the prairies as the first settlers arrived.
+Prairie chickens were once abundant in North America, with millions clucking and pecking their way across the prairies as the earliest European settlers arrived.
 But by the 1930s, hunting pressure and habitat loss had driven them almost to extinction.
-So when the tiny town of Rothsay (pop.
-479) was designated the “Prairie Chicken Capital of Minnesota,” the local community decided to put up a statue.
+So when the tiny town of Rothsay (population 479) was designated the “Prairie Chicken Capital of Minnesota,” the local community decided to put up a statue.

 Prairie chickens are quirky birds.
 Among their peculiarities are their elongated head feathers, which when raised look like ears, and their tendency to dive into deep snow to keep warm in the winter.
 But by far their most famous trait is their mating ritual, known as booming, during which the males inflate the orange air sacs on the sides of their neck, snap their tails, and make a loud “whoo-whoo” booming sound as they try to impress the ladies while squabbling with rival males.